-Characters singing or dancing to songs that are not considered socially acceptable for their age.
+Characters singing, dancing, or listening to songs that don't correspond to their age.

 - In the first Diary of a Wimpy Kid book, twelve-year-old Greg Heffley gets caught listening to his older brother's CD that is said to have a parental warning sticker on it.

 - On one episode of Black-ish, Jack sings the uncensored version of "Gold Digger" for a school talent show.
 This leads to a discussion on N-Word Privileges.

 - One episode of Grounded for Life sees Sean fighting Lily's teacher because Lily and her friends want to perform "Hey Big Spender" (which is officially about taxi-dancing, but the lyrics suggest otherwise) for their Catholic-school talent show.

 - In one episode of Jane the Virgin, a flashback shows the elementary-age Jane and Lina breaking out into Nelly's "Hot in Herre" at their Catholic school's talent show, to the consternation of the nuns.